madetech/handbook/roles/senior_reliability_engineer.md

 ### To be able to autonomously deliver working software

 We expect our Engineers to be able to work on entire features, from conception through to production deployment, without guidance and direction from others.
-This doesnt mean they have to be delivered without pairing, or asking advice from the wider team.
-What it does mean is the primary force for ensuring the feature is built and deployed in a timely fashion is the responsiblity of the Engineer working on the problem.t mean they have to be delivered without pairing, or asking advice from the wider team.
+This doesn't mean they have to be delivered without pairing, or asking advice from the wider team.
 What it does mean is the primary force for ensuring the feature is built and deployed in a timely fashion is the responsiblity of the Engineer working on the problem.

 ### To continuously seek out understanding of user needs and context, and contribute appropriate course corrections to plans throughout the delivery of software